SwedbankPay/developer.swedbankpay.com/_includes/corporate-limited-menu.md

 ## Corporate Limited Menu

 Corporate Limited Menu allows you to limit what payment instruments shows up when your customers pays through the menu.
-Do note that both the instrument in question needs to support corporate payment methods and have the feature enabled during the contract setup to be shown in the menu.
+Do note that the instrument in question needs to support corporate payment instruments **and** have the feature enabled during the contract setup to be shown in the menu.

-Do note that if you were to not invoke the restriction, every valid payment method will show up as usual in the payment menu.
-Only when you restrict the payment menu to corporate-supported instruments AND have instruments set to be restricted will other instruments be hidden.
+Also note that if you don't invoke the restriction, every valid payment instrument will show up as usual in the payment menu.
+Only when you restrict the payment menu to corporate-supported instruments, **and** have instruments set to be restricted, will other instruments be hidden.

 ```http
 POST /psp/paymentorders HTTP/1.1